A Semi-Self-Supervised Approach for Dense-Pattern Video Object Segmentation: Results

+This is in contrast to our \VideoPseudoModel{} model, which despite achieving lower quantitative scores, effectively identifies and segments the actual wheat objects in both scenarios, demonstrating robustness in segmentation performance regardless of the ground-truth accuracy.

-We also conducted individual evaluations of the model $\mathbb{M}_w$ performance on each video $\mathbb{V} \in \mathbb{W}_{test}$, each capturing a diverse exhibition of wheat plants, collectively, from diverse phenotypes, often from slightly variant altitudes.
-While the model demonstrates consistent performance across most videos, \textit{Video 1} proves more challenging to segment in comparison to the others (see Figure~\ref{fig:video1_comparibly_poor_performance}).
-This difficulty is evident in the performance of both models ($\mathbb{M}_s$, $\mathbb{M}_w$).
-Particularly, the presence of low-quality video leads to impaired weakly-labeled ground truth, thereby diminishing the quantitative scores of our models.
-Despite this, visual inspection reveals the proper model segmentation of \textit{Video 1}, capturing the wheat heads, even those of the lowest quality.
-However, the model segments tighter regions covering each wheat head compared to the ground truth, which includes a broader area---wrapping each wheat head---and including many false positives.
+We also evaluated the \VideoPseudoModel{} model performance on each video $\mathbb{V} \in \mathbb{P}_{test}$, where each video captures a diverse exhibition of wheat plants, collectively representing diverse phenotypes, often from slightly variant altitudes.
+While all models demonstrate consistent performance across most videos, \textit{Video 1} proves more challenging to segment compared to others (see dashed orange columns in Figure~\ref{fig:main_figure06} and Table~\ref{tab:table_04}).
+This difficulty is evident in the performance of \VideoSyntheticModel{}, \VideoPseudoModel{}, and \XMemPseudoModel models.
+As discussed above, the presence of low-quality video results in impaired pseudo-labeled ground truth, thereby diminishing the quantitative scores of our models.
+Despite this, visual inspection reveals proper segmentation of \textit{Video 1} by our model, capturing even the low-quality wheat heads.